Important announcement: It is pancake day!

 What is Pancake Day?

-Pancake Day is also known as Shrove Tuesday and is happening three weeks later than it did in 2018.
+Pancake Day is also known as Shrove Tuesday and is happening on 25 February in 2020.

 It happens on a different day every year to mark the start of the Christian festival of Lent.